Apply

 5. Collaborative Nurse Practitioner Program (NP)

-This program is accredited by the College of Registered Nurses of Saskatchewan (CRNS) which acknowledges that graduates will be eligible for RN(NP) licensure in Saskatchewan after successful completion of the Canadian Nurse Practitioner exam.
+This program is accredited by the the College of Registered Nurses of Saskatchewan (CRNS) which acknowledges that graduates will be eligible for RN(NP) licensure in Saskatchewan after successful completion of the Canadian Nurse Practitioner exam.
 The program has also received accreditation from the Canadian Association of Schools of Nursing (CASN).

 Quick Facts

-Program: Master of Nursing – Nurse Practitioner
+Program: Master of Nursing – Nurse Practitioner (CNPP)

 Length: 2-4 years